juaml/ConfoundLeakage/README.md

-# Cnfound-Leakage: Confound Removal In Machine Learing Leads To Leakage
+# Confound-Leakage: Confound Removal In Machine Learing Leads To Leakage
 In this repo I am uploading the code and instructions for replication for the paper.
+To have a look at how the paper's plots and anlyses were created see: [Analyses](https://juaml.github.io/ConfoundLeakage/)

 ## What you need